Two-Stage Framework for Efficient UAV-Based Wildfire Video Analysis with Adaptive Compression and Fire Source Detection: Method

 At each subsequent time step $t = i$, the policy network $\pi$ receives as input the concatenation of clip-level features from the feature extraction network $f_s$ and the corresponding station point features.
 Based on this input, $\pi$ evaluates the importance of upcoming frames and determines the number of frames to compress at $t = i + 1$.

-After the entire video has been processed, the classifier $f_c$ performs video classification.
-Frame selection is performed statically and guided by the pre-trained policy network $\pi$, which effectively estimates the importance of future frames.
-Each frame is assigned a score according to the output of $\pi$.
+After the policy network $\pi$ processes the video, it assigns an importance score to each frame.
+Based on these scores, the classifier $f_c$ performs video classification.
+This dynamic frame selection process, guided by the pre-trained policy $\pi$, effectively estimates the importance of frames in the stream.

-In Stage~2, object detection is performed on theses frames classified as containing wildfire.
+In Stage~2, object detection is performed on these frames classified as containing wildfire.
 We employ an improved YOLOv8 model, integrated with attention mechanisms, to accurately localize the fire source within these frames.